 - Back pain

-It is important to note that with strains and sprains, it’s usually recommended by medical professionals to wait 48hours before taking ibuprofen, so as to allow the body to carry out its normal healing process.
+It is important to note that with strains and sprains, it’s usually recommended by medical professionals to wait 48 hours before taking ibuprofen, to allow the body to carry out its normal healing process.

 Ibuprofen Side Effects & Risks

 Ibuprofen can cause a number of side effects, some requiring medical attention.
 It’s important to pay attention to how you are feeling when you start any new medication.

 For ibuprofen, the most commonly reported side effects include:

 If you experience any severe side effects, such as changes to your stool, blood in any bodily fluids, or swelling or breathing difficulties, speak to a doctor immediately.